VirtoCommerce/vc-docs/platform/developer-guide/docs/Getting-Started/Installation-Guide/catalog-creation.md

 Properties can be set for:

-* **Catalog**: Assign properties that apply universally across multiple categories or to all products in the catalog.
+* **Catalog**.
+The properties apply universally across multiple categories or to all products in the catalog.
-* **Category**: Use category-level properties for attributes specific to products within a particular category.
+* **Category**.
+The properties apply to attributes specific to products within a particular category.
-* **Product**: Define properties directly on the product level when they’re unique to individual items and not used frequently for filtering (e.g., a specific product model).
+* **Product**.
+The properties are unique to individual items and not used frequently for filtering (e.g., a specific product model).
-* **Variation**: Assign variation-level properties for attributes specific to different versions of a product, like color, or pack size.
+* **Variation**.
+The properties apply to different versions of a product, like color, or pack size.

 In our example, we are going to add the following properties: